TheMannu/Technology-Topics-Quick-Reference/Role-in-CloudShell.md

    - IAM roles provide temporary security credentials that are automatically rotated, reducing the risk of credential exposure.

    - By using roles, you can follow the principle of least privilege, granting only the permissions necessary to perform specific tasks.

+## Example: Assuming a Role in CloudShell
+### 1. **Assume the Role in the AWS Management Console:**

+   - Navigate to the IAM service in the AWS Management Console.
+   - Switch to the role you want to assume by clicking on your username in the top-right corner and selecting "Switch Role."
+   - Enter the account ID, role name, and optionally a display name for the role.